terraform-ibm-modules/terraform-ibm-cos/examples/replication/README.md

 An example that shows how to configure replication between two buckets.

+:information_source: This basic example creates the IBM Cloud Object Storage instances and buckets in the same account, resource group, and region.
+It is not designed for production use cases, where replication often requires different regions or accounts.
+This example uses a single rule to a single destination.
+Other options are available, including multiple rules, multiple destinations, selective replication, replication of deletes and bi-directional replication (add a rule to the target destination to write to the source).

 The following resources are provisioned by this example:

 - A new resource group, if an existing one is not passed in.